CloudWanderer-io/CloudWanderer/doc_source/writing_custom_resources/example_resource.rst

 .. note ::

-    Normally we would have a ``load`` key inside our resource, however in this case Lambda Layers have no ``Describe`` API method therefore we cannot load them by layer name.
+    Normally we would have a ``load`` key inside our resource, however in this case Lambda Layers have no ``Describe`` API method therefore we cannot load them by name.
 The impact of this is that we cannot use :meth:`~cloudwanderer.cloud_wanderer.CloudWanderer.write_resource` with this resource type.

 Writing the Service Map
 ----------------------------
 The service map is CloudWanderer's store for resource type metadata that does not fit into the Boto3 specification.
 It broadly follows the structure of Boto3's to try and keep things simple and consistent.
-For our new Layer resource we just need to ensure that the following exists in ``service_mappings/lambda.json``
+For our new Layer resource we just need to ensure that the following exists in ``aws_interface/resource_definitions/lambda/2015-03-31/resources-cw-1.json``

 .. code-block:: json
     :linenos: